About

 Repeat until you have 12 equal sized cinnamon rolls.

-• unproofed brioche cinnamon rolls on the baking tray
+Unproofed brioche cinnamon rolls on a parchment paper lined baking tray.

-• proofed brioche cinnamon rolls on a baking tray
+Proofed brioche cinnamon rolls on a parchment paper lined baking tray.

 Proofing and baking